 Severe cryoglobulinemia involves vital organs or large areas of skin.
-It is treated with corticosteroids and other medicines that calm the immune system.
+It is treated with corticosteroids and other medicines that suppress the immune system.

-Treatment may also involve plasmapheresis.
-In this procedure, blood plasma is taken out of blood circulation.
-It is replaced by fluid, protein, or donated plasma.
+- A treatment called plasmaphereis is also used.
+In this his procedure, blood plasma is taken out of blood circulation and abnormal cryoglobulin antibody proteins are removed.
+The plasma is replaced by fluid, protein, or donated plasma.

 Call your health care provider if:

-There is no known prevention.
-Avoiding exposure to cold temperatures may prevent some symptoms.
+- Staying away from cold temperatures may prevent some symptoms.